 The accompanying financial statements have been prepared assuming that we will continue as a going concern.
-We have not yet commenced substantial operations and our financial position and operating results raise substantial doubt about our ability to continue as a going concern.
+We have not yet commenced substantial operations and our financial position and operating results raise substantial doubt about our ability to continue as a going concern, as reflected by the cumulative losses since inception of \$414,691.
 Our ability to continue as a going concern is dependent upon commencing operations and obtaining additional capital and financing.
 The financial statements do not include any adjustments that might be necessary if we are unable to continue as a going concern.
-We are currently seeking additional capital to allow us to begin our planned operations
+We are currently seeking additional capital to allow us to commence our planned operations